+Table 4 describes working memory scores by ethnic group.
 In comparison to White British children, Gypsy or Irish Traveller children had lower working memory scores in all three tasks, and this difference was equivalent to at least an 18-month age difference for Corsi, and a 2-year age difference for FDR and BDR.
 The ‘White Other’ group scored lower on two tasks (FDR and BDR), which was equivalent to approximately a 1-year age difference.
 The pattern for the other ethnic groups was mixed.
 All other children scored higher than the White British children for at least one of the working memory tasks.
 Pakistani and Black British children both had higher scores on the FDR task (equivalent to about a 9-month age difference), but not on the Corsi or the BDR tasks.
 In comparison to the White British group, the Bangladeshi and Indian children had higher working memory scores, and this different was equivalent to a 6-10-month age difference (dependent on the task).

 Associations between socioeconomic position and working memory within White British and Pakistani groups